joewalker/gcli/docs/index.md

 with how we are currently supporting Function Metadata Syntax.
 Stay tuned.

-It is possible to use Function Metadata Syntax more conventionally with functions designed for Cockpit.
+It is possible to use Function Metadata Syntax more conventionally with functions designed for GCLI.
 There are 2 useful features which can help in this - [function hoisting] [fh] and the ability to fetch the environment or a request from the canon.